 I know I haven’t included some of the more well-known platforms.
 This is saying nothing against the quality of their content, it’s purely a reflection of what style of teaching I personally enjoy the most.

 My favourite yoga YouTube channels:

 I found Josh through the Alo moves app (see Alo Yoga on Youtube below).
 He has a few flows on YouTube which I really enjoy.
-I find his voice so calming and his aligned / posture cues have greatly improved my practice.
+I find his voice so calming and his alignment / posture cues have greatly improved my practice.

 What can I say her flows just feel so good!
 The calming voice she directs you through the postures with also really help me feel peaceful in my practice.
 I also love how unassuming she is, saying to modify poses according to your abilities.
 This I feel is such a great atmosphere for new yogis out there who can feel overwhelmed when videos are full of advanced poses with no modifications.